A collection of illustrated faces inside the Kids Helpline speech bubble showing different emotions.

-Suicide & self-harm: A guide to staying safe
+Suicide and self-harm: your guide to staying safe

 Feeling unsafe right now?
 Thinking about suicide?
 Check out our strategies for staying safe.

 Have questions or seeking information about suicide, self-harm or mental health?
-Check out our resources below (click to view):
+Check out the resources below.

 Safety strategies